 - Annual guest artist residences to augment our current educational programs, as well as support music educators in their educational curriculum with engagements such as our Private Lesson Program

-- Continue and grow the current K-12 educational engagement programs, as well pursue new opportunities to support area music educators in their educational curriculum, such as our newly launched private lessons in the schools
+- Continue and grow the current K-12 educational engagement programs, as well pursue new opportunities to support area music educators in their educational curriculum

 - Engage surrounding communities with targeted marketing efforts – additional educational offerings and smaller run-out concerts

-- Offer exciting and varied Pops Concerts and an affordable annual Family Concert
+- Offer exciting and varied Pops Concerts to help us reach new audiences

 - Raise the artistic profile of the QCSO regionally and nationally by continuing to offer challenging repertoire including annual world premieres, and higher profile guest artists

-The Trust Committee includes: Dan Churchill, John O. Hayes, Tom Spitzfaden, Jill N. McLaughlin, Don Pedersen, Gregory P. Schermer, Darlene Steffen, and R. Scott Van Vooren, Counsel.
+The Trust Committee includes: Dan Churchill, John O. Hayes, Jill N. McLaughlin, Don Pedersen, Gregory P. Schermer, Annette Tephly (ex-officio), Katie Marchik (ex-officio).